Students were asked if they had a solution to a global problem, and six teams responded.

 Ahmed Faiz Hussein, Arts, 1st year | Jovin Shumbusho, Arts,1st year | Aisha Zerbo, Science, 1st year

 1 in 3 girls in the developing world is said to be married before 18 – and too often, these young women function as currency in their communities.
 This team chose to address the inequality issues in sub-Saharan Africa, specifically, to magnify issues of child marriage in Burkina Faso, Aisha's hometown.
+They proposed to orchestrate a conversation within the community and hold a conference in Burkina Faso in partnership with Amnesty International, Girls Not Brides and UNICEF.

 What inspired you to tackle the issue?